You are here

 Info for Faculty

-- Students will analyze and articulate their interests, skills, values, and strengths and relate them to educational and career plans.
+- Explore how their interests, skills, values, strengths, and identities impact their educational and career roadmap.

 Helping Your Students

 UMD Career and Internship Services conducts an annual follow-up survey of new UMD graduates.
 Every year we contact graduates who received undergraduate degrees in the previous year to find out what they've been doing during their first year after graduation.
 Reports of our findings are posted in the Graduate Follow-up Report and also listed by major.

 GoldPASS powered by Handshake is the U of M's online database to help connect students and alumni with employers, volunteer organizations, and internships across the country.

 UMD Career Handbook

 The UMD Career Handbook is written and published by UMD Career and Internship Services and is free in hard copy to faculty, students and alumni.
 It provides a wealth of information to help students write resumes and cover letters, interview effectively and negotiate salaries, in addition to many other job search and career planning topics.

 Feel free to refer students to our office for individual help.
 They can make an appointment by calling 726-7985 or stopping in our office at 22 SCC.